rubentrancoso/mailserver-quicksetup/README.md

 # mailserver-quicksetup

-a script to automate all steps neded to intall https://github.com/hardware/mailserver on a digitalocean droplet

-at the momment it just not cover some few steps that I will be working with
+A script to automate all steps neded to intall https://github.com/hardware/mailserver on a digitalocean droplet At the momment it just not cover some few steps that I will be working with After doing a first install you will see how easy it is.

 ## How to use it